alikhalidsherif/BstocK/BRAND_IDENTITY.md

 ## BstocK Brand Identity

+> BstocK is a product by **AshReef Labs**.
+Every outward-facing surface should reinforce the “BstocK by AshReef Labs” pairing using the lockups and footer patterns documented below.

 ### Logo Concept — “Funnel & Bin” Monogram
 - **Visual:** A downward “V” (input flow) above a rounded “M” (storage bin).
 - **Hidden meaning:** Rotating 90° suggests the letters **B** and **K**.